Events and outreach

 Make sure you don’t miss out on the fun and keep up-to-date with the list of upcoming and past events in the tabs below.

 If you would like our team to be part of an event you are organising, please email our outreach coordinator.

 Perth Children’s Hospital visit

-On Monday the 7th of October, our outreach coordinator Teresa Slaven-Blair and two volunteers from the UWA ASTRO 3D node, Tristan Reynolds and Pascal Elahi spent half a day talking astronomy at the Perth Children’s Hospital.
-Activities included presenting on Livewire’s internal TV channel that’s available to every child, engaging those in the Starlight room with our Epoch of Bubbles activity and DIY Scale Model Solar System sticker sets, and chatting one-on-one to interested teens.
+On Monday 7 October, our Outreach Coordinator, Teresa Slaven-Blair and two volunteers from the UWA ASTRO 3D node, Tristan Reynolds and Pascal Elahi spent half a day talking astronomy at the Perth Children’s Hospital.
+Activities included presenting on Livewire’s internal TV channel that’s available to every child, engaging those in the Starlight Room with our Epoch of Bubbles activity and DIY Scale Model Solar System sticker sets, and chatting one-on-one to interested teens.